Bio-Metrics

 Publications by OWR and some of our users

 • Michael Jessen, Anil Alexander, Thomas Coy, Oscar Forth, and Finnian Kelly.
 CON(gruence)-plots for assessing agreement between voice comparison systems, International Association for Forensic Phonetics and Acoustics (IAFPA) conference 2023, pp. 37-38, Zurich, Switzerland.
-[Download Article]
+[Download Abstract]

 • Radek Skarnitzl, Maral Asiaee, Mandana Nourbakhsh.
 Tuning the performance of automatic speaker recognition in different conditions, International Journal of Speech, Language and the Law, 26(2) 2019, pp. 209-229.
 [View Article]